MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migration-options-hci-overview.md

 - [Migrate VMs manually to same hardware](../deploy/migrate-cluster-same-hardware.md): This option is used when you want to migrate a Windows Server failover cluster to Azure Local using your existing hardware.
 This process installs the new operating system for Azure Local and retains your existing cluster settings and storage, and imports your VMs.

-- [Migrate VMs manually to new hardware](../deploy/migrate-cluster-new-hardware.md): This option is used when you want to migrate VMs from an existing Windows Server 2016 or Windows Server 2019 cluster to a new Azure Local instance.
+- [Migrate VMs manually to new hardware](../deploy/migrate-cluster-new-hardware.md): This option is used when you want to migrate VMs from an existing Windows Server 2016 or later cluster to a new Azure Local instance.
 You migrate the VMs to the same hardware using PowerShell and Robocopy.

     If you have VMs on Windows 2012 R2 or older that you want to migrate, see [Migrating older VMs](../deploy/migrate-cluster-new-hardware.md#migrating-older-vms).